Coupled reaction-diffusion equations on adjacent domains: Cylinder and its complement

-\begin{proof} The existence of a steady state with the properties of the statement follows from Proposition \ref{1pr:2.1}.
-Let now $(U,V)$ be any such a steady state.
-As a first step, we prove that
+\begin{proof} The existence of a steady state with the properties of the statement follows from Proposition~\ref{1pr:2.1}.
+Let now $(U,V)$ be any such a steady state which depends only on the $y$ variable.
+As a first step, we prove that \begin{linenomath*}

-Since $(U,V)$ is positive and $x$-independent, it is excluded that it tends to $0$ as $x\to\pm\infty$.
-Moreover, the strong positivity property excludes the existence of an interior point in which either $U$ or $V$ vanish.
-In addition, the fact that neither of them approaches $0$ at a point $(x_0,y_0)\in\p\O$ can be excluded using the Hopf boundary lemma.
-Indeed, if for example $U(x_0,y_0)=0$, then
+\end{linenomath*} The elliptic strong maximum principle excludes that $U$ and $V$ vanish in the interior of their corresponding domains.
+Moreover, the fact that neither of them approaches $0$ at a point $y_0\in\p B_R$ can be excluded by using the Hopf boundary lemma.
+Indeed, if for example $U(y_0)=0$, then

 a contradiction.
-The case $V(x_0,y_0)=0$ can be excluded analogously.
-Finally, using the rotational symmetry of $(U,V)$ and reasoning on its profile, it is possible to show as in Proposition \ref{0pr:1.2} that $V(y)$ converges to $S>0$ as $|y|\to+\infty$.
+The case $V(y_0)=0$ can be excluded analogously.
+Finally, using the rotational symmetry of $(U,V)$ and studying the monotonicity of their profiles, it is possible to show as in Proposition~\ref{0pr:1.2} that $V(y)$ converges, as $|y|\to+\infty$, to the value $S>0$ defined in \eqref{eq:fKPP}.
+We have therefore proved that $U$ and $V$ have positive infimum.